 Mega Millions jackpot now $660M, nation’s 9th largest prize

-DES MOINES, Iowa (AP) — Lottery officials on Thursday raised the Mega Millions grand prize to $660 million, giving players a shot at the nation’s ninth largest jackpot.
+DES MOINES, Iowa (AP) — Lottery officials have raised the Mega Millions grand prize to $660 million, giving players a shot at the nation’s ninth largest jackpot.

-Even as the big prize has increased, the odds of winning all that money have remained the same — a staggering one in 302.5 million.

 The highlighted pre-tax $660 million prize is for a winner who takes an annuity option, paid out in 30 annual payments.
-Most players choose the cash option, which for Friday’s drawing would be $376.9 million.
+Most players choose the cash option, which would be $376.9 million before taxes.

-Mega Millions is played in 45 states as well as Washington, D.C., and the U.S. Virgin Islands.
-The game is overseen by state lottery officials.

 Copyright 2022 The Associated Press.
 All rights reserved.